IBM/aspera-cli/docs/README.erb.md

 #### Container: Details

-The container image is built from this [Dockerfile](Dockerfile.tmpl.erb): the entry point is <%=tool%> and the default command is `help`.
+The container image is built from this [Dockerfile](Dockerfile.tmpl.erb).

-If you want to run the image with a shell, execute with option: `--entrypoint bash`, and give argument `-l` (`bash` login option to override the `help` default argument)
+The entry point is <%=tool%> and the default command is `help`.

-The container can also be executed for individual commands like this: (add <%=tool%> commands and options at the end of the command line, e.g. `-v` to display the version)
+The container can be executed for individual commands like this: (add <%=tool%> commands and options at the end of the command line, e.g. `-v` to display the version)

 ```bash
 podman run --rm --tty --interactive <%=container_image%>:latest